-When we go back "off" the diet it's even easier to regain the lost weight since our metabolism is slower and we are likely eating the same way we did before our trying to convince people of the many health benefits of strength training: A more aesthetically-pleasing body, an improved mood, a more youthful hormone profile, healthier blood lipids and cholesterol, decreased allcause mortality, increased bone density, and less joint pain as a few would just be giving you the tip of the iceberg.
-In fact, there are few things in this world that provide as many benefits as a properly executed strength training program, and the biggest benefit diet started.
+When we go back "off" the diet it's even easier to regain the lost weight since our metabolism is slower and we are likely eating the same way we did before our diet started.
 Now we're heavier than before we began and we've done damage to our metabolism.
 Is this starting to make sense?
 How can we lose weight and keep it off if every time we try we gain it right back and slow our metabolism down even further?
 The real horror in this lies in its cyclical pattern.